|

 peptides to release enough oxytocin to elicit

-- Similarly dopaminomimetic drugs might induce
+the symptomatology.
+Similarly dopaminomimetic drugs might induce

 yawning and penile erection by enhancing